OCA/commission/sale_commission_product_criteria_semaphore/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows applying commissions by product/category and by semaphore status.
+This module extends ``sale_commission_product_criteria`` so commission rules can also be filtered by semaphore status.

+With it, you can keep the usual product/category-based rules and add more specific percentages for lines marked as green, yellow or red in ``sale_semaphore``.
+Generic rules without semaphore remain valid as a fallback.

 **Table of contents**